Elisabeth Murdoch (philanthropist): Honours

 Murdoch was an honorary fellow of the Australian Institute of Landscape Architects and helped to establish the Elisabeth Murdoch Chair of Landscape Architecture and the Australian Garden History Society.
 In 1983, she was awarded an honorary Doctorate of Laws by the University of Melbourne in acknowledgement of her contributions to research, the arts and philanthropy.
 Trinity College, Melbourne, installed her as a fellow in 2000.
 That year a portrait of Murdoch for the National Portrait Gallery in Canberra was the first portrait commissioned of the Victorian Tapestry Workshop.
 The image was composed by painter Christopher Pyett, adapted on computer by Normana Wight and woven by Merrill Dumbrell.
-In 2001, Treloars gave her name to a new rose introduction.
-Following extensive donations to the Royal Botanic Gardens, Melbourne, a Tasmanian species of Boronia (B. elisabethiae) was named after her.
+In 2001 Murdoch was inducted onto the Victorian Honour Roll of Women.
+In the same year, Treloars gave her name to a new rose introduction.
+Following extensive donations to the Royal Botanic Gardens in Melbourne, a Tasmanian species of Boronia (B. elisabethiae) was named after her.
 She was also awarded by the French government for funding an exhibition of works by the French sculptor Auguste Rodin in Melbourne in 2002.
 In 2003, Murdoch was admitted into life membership of Philanthropy Australia, and awarded the key to the City of Melbourne in an official ceremony at the Melbourne Town Hall.
 In 2004, a high school, Langwarrin Secondary College, was renamed Elisabeth Murdoch College to honour her work in the local community.
 Murdoch's charity work earned her the Victorian of the Year award in 2005 at age 96.
-In 2009, the main performance venue of the Melbourne Recital Centre was named in her honour.
+In 2009, the main performance venue of the Melbourne Recital Centre was named in her honour. and in the same year she was elected an Honorary Fellow of the Australian Academy of the Humanities.
 In 2010, Geelong Grammar School completed a new girls' boarding house named in her honour.

 In January 2007, aged 97 years and 11 months, Murdoch surpassed Dame Alice Chisholm as Australia's longest-lived dame.